GuidanceMantras/GuidanceMantras/README.md

 - Please ask other people if you have no one to guide what to do next so that you will have better understanding of jobs and future studies
 - You can also do/get some coaching/certificates to get jobs in Engineering sector after your B.Tech.
 - You can join a private company and prepare for government jobs, while working as a teacher/contractual government jobs/group C/Group D government jobs

 #### The main purpose of doing Post-graduate is to prepare for government exams during Master studies, so that you will get money from Government as a stipend and you will have more time to prepare for good government/private jobs
+#### In somecase, people want to become a lecture/professor, teacher, so for most reputed universities and institute, Post Graduate is required

-- Master of Science Agriculture - B.Sc.AG
+- Master of Science Agriculture - M.Sc.AG
 - Master of Arts - M.A.
 - Master of Commerce - M.Com.
 - Master of Dental Surgery - M.D.S.